TV and Film

 Expand All

-The number and types types of roles is immense, spanning all parts of the production process from commissioning, development, production, post-production and through to distribution.
-To give an idea of the scale, a big budget film can create hundreds, sometimes thousands of jobs.
+The number and types types of roles is immense, spanning all parts of the production process from commissioning, development, production, post-production through to distribution and marketing.
+To get an idea of the scale, a big budget film can create hundreds, sometimes thousands of jobs.

 The one unifying factor about all of the roles, is that the industry is increasingly becoming one in which people work on a “freelance” or fixed term contract basis.
 The advent of more advanced technology also means that some roles can be done remotely.
 So, when considering a career in the sector, think about whether you're suited to the freelance style of employment, which also means that you will have to pro-actively build networks and contacts to find work.